math.abs() in Pine Script: Absolute Value for Trading Indicators

 hline(moveThreshold, title="Alert Threshold", color=color.red, linestyle=hline.style_dashed)

-This indicator places orange triangles below bars where the stock moved more than your specified threshold in either direction.
-It's incredibly useful for spotting volatility spikes or significant market events.
+This indicator places orange triangles below bars where the stock moved more than your threshold in either direction.
+It's useful for spotting volatility spikes or sudden market events.

 Advanced Applications of math.abs()